-- To increase the utilisation of sports facilities. - > To increase the % of the junior population of who can swim by aged 11. - ➤ To develop partnership arrangements for the delivery of sports and aquatic activities.
+- To increase the utilisation of sports facilities. - To increase the % of the junior population of who can swim by aged 11. - To develop partnership arrangements for the delivery of sports and aquatic activities.

-School and Community Dual Use Leisure Provision
+School and Community Physical Activity Provision

-- To achieve a second dual use facility in RCT. - ➤ To increase the number and range of extracurricular participation opportunities. - ➤ To increase the number of school facilities available for community use.
+- To enable pre-school, school and community professionals to deliver physical literacy skill development. - To increase the number and range of extracurricular participation opportunities. - To increase the number of school and community facilities available for physical activity and sport.